1platform/onebe/docs/classes/Router.RouterBase.md

 Inside this class the magic happens:
 - All the endpoints are registered under their specific path.
-- All controllers are loaded where and when they should.
+- All routes are loaded where and when they should.

 ## Table of contents